 Responsive Portfolio Website

 Industry standards dictate the importance of a responsive portfolio website accessible across all devices.
 The student will create a 1-page Responsive Portfolio Website with an image gallery for use as a professional.

-Each quiz will cover the Miller reading for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes; contain 5 true/false, multiple-choice, multiple-answer, essay, and/or matching questions; and have a time limit of 30 minutes.
+Each quiz will cover the Elements of User Experience reading for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes; contain 5 true/false, multiple-choice, and have a time limit of 30 minutes.